-While learning management systems make it possible for faculty to keep electronic teaching materials separate from scholarly, political, or personal material often found on faculty websites, many instructors still frequently post course materials on websites alongside other content, some of which may be controversial.
-Students who encounter material they find disturbing while accessing a faculty website in search of course materials may complain to the administration or even to the courts.
+While learning-management systems make it possible for faculty members to keep electronic teaching materials separate from scholarly, political, or personal materials often found on faculty websites, many instructors still frequently post course materials on websites alongside other content, some of which may be controversial.
+Students who encounter material they find disturbing while they are browsing through a faculty member's website in search of course materials may complain to the administration or even to the courts.
 While all legal material on faculty websites should enjoy the protections of academic freedom, instructors should exercise care when posting material for courses on sites that also include potentially controversial noninstructional materials.